-Number of measures that have made progress: One

-Number of measures that have made partial progress: One
+Number of measures total: Two Number of measures that have made progress: One Number of measures that have made partial progress: One

 Water Quality Strategy

 Issue statement: The Columbia and Snake rivers are affected during high flow and high spill years by high total dissolved gas (TDG) levels, occasionally in excess of water quality standards.
 Elevated water temperatures occur in much of the basin during July and August, usually, and during hot or low flow years can occur earlier and continue later.
 Also, there is growing concern about toxic contaminants throughout the waters of the basin.